Artisan-Lab/RULF/src/bootstrap/README.md

    compiles the build system itself (this folder).
 Finally, it then invokes the actual `bootstrap` binary build system.
-2. In Rust, `bootstrap` will slurp up all configuration, perform a number of sanity checks (compilers exist for example), and then start building the stage0 artifacts.
+2. In Rust, `bootstrap` will slurp up all configuration, perform a number of sanity checks (whether compilers exist, for example), and then start building the stage0 artifacts.
-3. The stage0 `cargo` downloaded earlier is used to build the standard library and the compiler, and then these binaries are then copied to the `stage1` directory.
-That compiler is then used to generate the stage1 artifacts which are then copied to the stage2 directory, and then finally the stage2 artifacts are generated using that compiler.
+3. The stage0 `cargo`, downloaded earlier, is used to build the standard library and the compiler, and then these binaries are then copied to the `stage1` directory.
+That compiler is then used to generate the stage1 artifacts which are then copied to the stage2 directory, and then finally, the stage2 artifacts are generated using that compiler.

 The goal of each stage is to (a) leverage Cargo as much as possible and failing